 PRP Hair Treatment & Hair Loss

-Platelet-rich plasma (PRP) has become a popular regenerative treatment in the world of dermatology.
-The most well-known PRP treatment has been that of PRP microneedling, but the use of PRP extends well beyond that.
-PRP is now a popular treatment for hair restoration, improving hair thickness, and reducing hair shedding.
-The therapy takes platelet-rich plasma from the patient’s own blood, and once isolated, the PRP is injected into the area affected by hair loss or thinning hair.
-The PRP treatment triggers the natural hair growth process and strengthens the hair follicles to promote regrowth and prevent hair loss.
-The procedure is simple and requires minimal downtime or discomfort, making it an excellent option for patients who are wary of surgical options, such as hair transplants.
+Platelet-rich plasma has become a popular regenerative treatment in dermatology.
+The most well-known PRP treatment has been that of PRP microneedling for facial rejuvenation, but the use of PRP extends well beyond that.
+PRP is now a popular hair restoration treatment, improving hair density and reducing hair thinning and shedding.
+The therapy takes platelet-rich plasma from the patient’s own blood, and once isolated, the PRP injections are placed in the areas of the scalp affected by hair loss or thinning hair.
+The PRP treatment triggers natural hair growth and strengthens the hair follicles to promote hair regrowth and prevent hair loss.
+The procedure is simple and requires minimal downtime or discomfort, making it an excellent option for patients wary of surgical options, such as hair transplants.

 Non-invasive hair restoration treatments

-Until recently, the only available non-surgical solutions for hair growth or hair restoration were topical treatments like minoxidil (Rogaine) or oral medications like finasteride (Propecia).
+Until recently, the only non-surgical hair growth or restoration solutions were topical treatments like minoxidil (Rogaine) or oral medications like Finasteride (Propecia).
 There are many benefits associated with such hair loss treatment options, and for many individuals with hair loss, topical and oral interventions are integral components of their hair loss treatment plans.
 Some patients seek other treatment options because they are frustrated by the constant upkeep, potential unpleasant side effects, or inconsistent results from topical and oral treatments.
-Though oral medications and topical treatments have been shown to be effective against hair loss and can be a sufficient solution on their own for some, many patients dealing with male-pattern hair loss can deal with side effects (such as erectile dysfunction).
+Though oral medications and topical treatments are effective against hair loss and can be a sufficient solution on their own for some, many patients dealing with male-pattern hair loss can deal with side effects (such as erectile dysfunction).
 Additionally, patients coping with female-pattern hair loss are often either contraindicated for or uninterested in taking hormonal or anti-androgenic therapies.
-Other patients seek additional treatment options because they are interested in maximizing their hair restoration results by taking advantage of supplemental treatment modalities.
+Other patients seek additional treatment options to maximize their hair restoration results using supplemental treatment modalities.

-PRP therapy for hair growth has become an innovative treatment option for patients dealing with androgenic alopecia (male-pattern hair loss), as well as female-pattern hair loss and thinning hair along the top of the head.
-Platelet-rich plasma has been proven as an effective regenerative treatment for a myriad of health and wellness concerns, from orthopedics to endodontics to dermatology.
-PRP hair restoration is a safe, natural, and simple way to improve hair growth without the need for invasive surgery or downtime.
-PRP injections can safely be used in conjunction with many other topical and oral treatment options to optimize hair restoration results for thicker, healthier-looking hair.
+PRP therapy for hair growth has become an innovative treatment option for patients dealing with androgenic alopecia (male-pattern hair loss) and female-pattern hair loss and thinning hair along the top of the head.
+Platelet-rich plasma has been proven an effective regenerative treatment for many health and wellness concerns, from orthopedics to endodontics to dermatology.
+PRP hair restoration is a safe, natural, and simple way to improve hair growth without invasive surgery or downtime.
+PRP injections can safely be used with other topical and oral treatment options to optimize hair restoration results for thicker, healthier-looking hair.

 6 months before and after